 What Else Can This Treatment Do?

-You may be excited to learn that this treatment does more to restore your skin to a youthful look than simply removing some spots.
+You may be excited to learn that this Laser Ipl Treatment does more to restore your skin to a youthful look than simply removing some spots.
 It removes spots, yes, but in the process, it also tightens pores and skin.
 Some of the most unwanted marks of aging included expanded pore sizes and sagging skin!
 When your skin tightens, you’ll also notice any lines and wrinkles much less than you did before.

 Since collagen is so important to our skin’s health and a youthful appearance, anything that boosts collagen production can only make things better.
 That’s the case with this treatment.
 The same light pulses that heat up and damage dark spots also signal to your body to send more collagen to the area, resulting in an overall improvement in your skin’s health.